 In 2019, Telelink Business Services EAD, being part of a Consortium, in which more than 30 partners from various European countries participate, received the first tranche from financing under the Operational Program ECHO European network of Cybersecurity centres and competence Hub for innovation and Operations.
 The funds of BGN 464 thousand under the Program was provided and utilized to cover personnel costs.
-In 2020 the Group received second tranche of funds under the Program at the amount of BGN 383 thousand.
+In 2020 the Group received second tranche of funds under the Program at the amount of BGN 383 thousand and last tranche of funds at the amount of BGN 97 thousand in 2022.